brentmfoster/feature_select/README.md

 ## Introduction
 Single-cell RNA sequencing (scRNA-seq) captures active transcripts at a cellular resolution.
 While extremely useful, scRNA-seq datasets can be extremely large, with tens to hundreds of thousands of genes (features) expressed in each individual cell (sample).
 Such high-dimensional datasets present a major challenge for biologists who are interested in distinguishing genes that are most informative of distinct cell types from general housekeeping genes and/or experimental noise.
 One key assumption of scRNA-seq is that a relatively small number of expressed genes are sufficient to predict specific cell types (Ramsköld et al., 2009).
 If we accept this assumption, then the dimensionality problem can be viewed as a feature selection problem, where genes are features and cell identity is the classifier target (Radley et al., 2023).

-For the purposes of this assignment, I have generated a simplified synthetic dataset consisting of 500 genes and 1000 cells representing 9 cell types.
+For the purposes of this assignment, I have generated a simplified synthetic dataset of 500 genes and 1000 cells consisting of 9 cell types.
 I then apply a basic machine learning pipeline that selects important features prior to classification and plot a basic UMAP.

 ## Methods
 ### *Files*
 - 'feature_select.py' - A script that selects important features and classifies cell type. 'scMultiSim_counts.csv' is loaded as a panda data frame, then filtered and transposed such that genes (i.e. features) are columns and cells (i.e. targets) are rows.
 Feature selection and classification were encoded using the instructions from ‘Feature selection as part of a pipeline’ (scikit-learn, 1.13.6).
 Code adapted from my group’s presentation loops through a feature selection-classifier pipeline using the following three models for final evaluation: Random Forest, Gradient Boosting, and AdaBoost.
+The final UMAP was encoded using instructions from online documentation for umap-learn (https://umap-learn.readthedocs.io/en/latest/basic_usage.html).
 - 'feature_selection_lib.py' - A library containing the necessary modules to import and definitions of functions used in the script.
 - 'requirements.txt' - Jupyter Lab version and dependency information
 - 'scMultiSim_counts_SIMPLE.csv' - Synthetic scRNA-seq counts generated with scMultiSim software (Li et al., 2025) in R Studio (Posit team, 2025).
 Note that in the original dataframe, genes are rows and cells are columns.

-#### Please note that scripts have been saved as python files.
+#### Please note that scripts have been saved as python (.py) files.

 ### *Installation*
 In your terminal, create feature_select directory (or a name of your choice).
 Change to that new directory and run the following: